protoporos/alternative-world/Inspiration.md

 - [HappenFilms a documentary](https://www.youtube.com/watch?v=gq9sg397ee8&list=WL&index=63&ab_channel=HappenFilms)

-Thought **utopies** don't work and are only something for dreamers?
+Thought **utopias** don't work and are only something for dreamers?
 Than get engaged in this list of working communes around the world:
   - [Tamera - Taste of a New Culture - Documentary about Tamera Peace Research Center in Portugal](https://www.youtube.com/watch?v=IryCO3MvAiQ)
   - Ithaca EcoVillage a [full tour by Flock](https://www.youtube.com/watch?v=n-uH36w9xg8)
   - Project Kamp is a utopie in Portugal around One Army.
 They have a whole [YouTube channel](https://www.youtube.com/channel/UCcGXEidw0qjNdq7Gii8gHgg) with a lot of videos, favourites: